 Architecture: The Gender Blueprint

-Deng currently works for a company which divides its specialties between New York (interior design) and China (hardcore architectural behavior).
+Deng currently works for a company that divides its specialties between New York (interior design) and China (hardcore architectural behavior).
 For this interview slash fast feature, we choose to focus on the China tales.

 Small side dish: When attending Rice University, Deng founded “InGender Zine” as part of her Women&Gender Studies curriculum.
 The zine was a compact campus flip through discussing, obviously, women and gender issues.
 Applied to architecture, Deng explains the ongoing female versus male debate as follows: